PURU-THAKUR/CapitalOneLaunchpad/README.md

 Once installed, open the PHASAL app and start exploring the prototype.

 ⚠️ Note: This APK is for demonstration purposes only and may not include all final production features.
+💻 Source Code Access
+To view or run the source code of this project:

+Go to the repository main page.

+Click on the Source Code.zip file.

+Download the file and extract it on your computer.

+Open the project in your preferred IDE (e.g., VS Code, Android Studio).
 ## Features

 ### 1. Multimodal Agricultural Analysis